mighty-gerbils/gerbil/doc/guide.md

 The `prelude:` property specifies an implicit custom prelude for s-expression based languages.

+If the gerbil.pkg file is empty, then it is treated as an empty property list.
+This allows you to simply touch a gerbil.pkg at the root of your source hierarchy when you don't need a custom prelude and use a directory structure that mimics your logical package structure.

 ## Standard Library

 The gerbil standard library is located at `src/std`; it includes